sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

   }
   ```

-### Best Practices

-- **Keep Components Small and Focused**: Each component should ideally handle one specific task or part of the UI.
-- **Reusability**: Design components that can be reused with different data or in different contexts.
-- **Separation of Concerns**: Separate your components, styles, and logic to keep the codebase maintainable.

 ### Updating the File Structure with Styles

 If you're adding CSS files for styling components, your file structure will look like this: